 Wet Hair Cutting

-Cutting wet hair provides a great deal of control in sectioning and shows the actual length of your hair.
+Cutting wet hair provides a great deal of control in sectioning and shows the actual hair length.
 It allows the stylist to trim your hair accurately and give a precise shape to your style.
 It is also helpful while doing foundational haircuts.
 The moisture in the wet hair acts as a lubricant that helps in detangling the hair, making it easy to part while cutting.

 Wet hair also has more elasticity, and it can stretch up to 50% of the length of your hair.
 This is especially true if you have curly hair.
 Your stylist must consider the actual length of your hair and adjust for any shrinkage when it dries.
 This will also result in strong shapes that can retain for longer periods.